 The artful analysis of film comes when you understand how to recognize how a director is employing the same techniques that all other filmmakers do, and yet creating something wholly unique and new.
 To identify a director’s style, there are both technical aspects to identify as well as forming a cohesive analysis of how all a director’s works form a message or motivation to understand.

 Being able to identify the individual style and techniques used by each director can help you understand how the same tools can be used in a variety of different ways.
-Because the director is the main creative lead of a film,

 The Importance Of Pacing